Horses of Elizabeth II: Racing

+Between 2007 and 2022, 41 horses that raced in the royal colours were gifted to Elizabeth.
 After the Queen's death, her horses were inherited by her heir and successor, Charles III; the new King had his first winner, Just Fine, at Leicester in October 2022.
-It was announced later that month that the King was to sell fourteen of the late Queen's horses, including his first winner Just Fine, and the Queen's last winner, Love Affairs.
+It was announced later that month that the King was to sell fourteen of the late Queen's horses, including his first winner, Just Fine, and the Queen's last winner, Love Affairs.
+Within a few weeks, Charles began selling 30 of the nearly 100 thoroughbred horses he had inherited from his mother.
+The Guardian estimated that Charles had realised just over £2.25 million by selling some of the horses.
+Since March 2023, King Charles III and his wife, Queen Camilla have been joint owners of the royal horses.

 Breeding

-Elizabeth II took a keen interest in the breeding of her horses, and was the patron of the Thoroughbred Breeders' Association.
-She made regular visits to observe and assess her animals first hand from birth and beyond.
-Her horses are foaled at the Royal Stud in the Sandringham Estate in Norfolk, England.
-As yearlings, they are raised at Polhampton Stud in Hampshire, before being passed on to the training facilities of any one of seven trainers (as of 2018 season).
-Once they finish racing, they remain in her care into retirement or are sold at various bloodstock sales.
-Her bloodstock and racing adviser is John Warren, who took over the role from his father in law, Henry Herbert, 7th Earl of Carnarvon, on his death in 2001.
+Elizabeth took a keen interest in the breeding of her horses, and was the patron of the Thoroughbred Breeders' Association.
+She made regular visits to observe and assess her animals firsthand from birth and beyond.
+Her horses were foaled at the Royal Stud in the Sandringham Estate in Norfolk, England.
+As yearlings, they were raised at Polhampton Stud in Hampshire, before being passed on to the training facilities of any one of seven trainers (as of 2018 season).
+Once they finished racing, they remained in her care into retirement or were sold at various bloodstock sales.
+Her bloodstock and racing adviser was John Warren, who took over the role from his father-in-law, Henry Herbert, 7th Earl of Carnarvon, on his death in 2001.
 He had held the post since 1969.

 As well as thoroughbreds, Elizabeth also bred Shetland ponies at Balmoral in Scotland and Fell ponies at Hampton Court.
-In 2007 she opened a full-time Highland pony stud at Balmoral to enhance and preserve the breed.
+In 2007, she opened a full-time Highland pony stud at Balmoral to enhance and preserve the breed.